Turbo-BrainVoyager v4.0

 User's Guide

 Turbo-BrainVoyager (TBV) is a highly optimized software package for real-time analysis and advanced visualization of functional and structural magnetic resonance imaging data sets enabling neurofeedback and other brain-computer interface (BCI) applications.
-Turbo-BrainVoyager allows quality assurance of ongoing fMRI measurements by assessing head motion and by incrementally computing statistical maps as contrasts of a General Linear Model (GLM).
+Turbo-BrainVoyager allows quality assurance of ongoing fMRI measurements by assessing head motion and time course drifts, and by incrementally computing statistical maps as contrasts of a General Linear Model (GLM).
 Incrementally calculated (statistical) maps are visualized on original slices (multi-slice view) as well as in orthographic 3D mode using original slices as well as coregistered anatomical scans of the subject.
 Anatomical data sets of the subject can be prepared in TBV prior to the real-time functional measurement to enable visualization of maps and regions-of-interest (ROIs) in MNI space.
 With the help of BrainVoyager, maps and ROIs can also be visualized on cortex (mesh) representations.
 TBV allows to create ROIs on any brain view and plots time courses, estimated beta values and event-related averages dynamically.
 TBV also allows to use machine learning tools to classify and predict distributed patterns of activity ("brain reading").
-Due to its computational and visualization capabilities, TBV supports advanced real-time applications such as neurofeedback, brain computer interfaces (BCIs), adaptive experimental designs and neurosurgical monitoring.
+Due to its powerful computational and visualization capabilities, TBV enables advanced real-time applications such as fMRI neurofeedback, brain computer interfaces (BCIs) and activation-driven adaptive experimental designs.

 Turbo-BrainVoyager is based on the BrainVoyager software package with the following unique or adjusted features: